Where to Stay in Glacier National Park

 Motel Lake McDonald

-Motel Lake McDonald is within walking distance to the Lake McDonald Lodge.
+Motel Lake McDonald is within walking distance of the Lake McDonald Lodge.
 Although not as grand as the Lake McDonald Lodge, it does provide an affordable option for staying in this area.
-Guests are offered a one or two double bed with a private bathroom.
-There is WIFI available in the main office and rooms start off at $129/night
+Guests are offered a one or two double beds with a private bathroom.
+There is WIFI available in the main office.

 Address: 466 Lake McDonald Loop, West Glacier, MT 59936